bloominstituteoftechnology/node-db-challenge/README.md

 This section is **optional** and not counted towards MVP.
 Start working on it after you're done with the main assignment.

+Use `knext` to add _data seeding_ scripts for projects and actions.

 Add support for the concept of `contexts`.
-A context is something like _at home_, _at work_ and _at computer_.
-The idea is that some actions required a certain `context` in order to be worked on, for example, the action of _working on your taxes with an online service_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending actions you could do in your current context, working on your taxes will not show up on the list.
+A context is something like _at home_, _at work_ or _at computer_.
+The idea is that some actions require a certain `context` in order to be worked on.
+For example, the action of _file income taxes_ may require that you are _at home_, _at computer_ and _online_ so if you are _at work_ and look at the list of pending actions you could do in your current context, filing your taxes will not show be one of them.

 A `context` can be applied to more than one `action`.
-An action can be assigned more than one context, like in the example above.
+An action can required more than one context, like in the example above.

 When retrieving an `action` by _id_, add a property that lists all the `contexts` related to that action.